CheckRed/checkred-gcp-integration/tutorial.md

 Click on **Copy to Cloud Shell** <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon> button and replace the <CHECKRED_SERVICE_ACCOUNT_EMAIL> with CheckRed email address

-<walkthrough-footnote>COPYRIGHT © 2023-24 CheckRed LLC</walkthrough-footnote>
+<walkthrough-footnote>© 2023-24 CheckRed All rights reserved</walkthrough-footnote>

 ## Congratulations